dannyledger/hybrid-data-engineering-and-science/README.md

 # Hybrid Data Engineering + Data Science Learning Path
+### Moving away from Datacamp's approach, and into something more unique to me.

 > **My prompt to GenAI:** Provide me with a learning journey which is self-directed and structured to explore various disciplines within data - from engineering to science.
 It should be designed to build my confidence, fluency, and hands-on capability through a practical, project-based approach without being tied to industry pressure or trends.
 I want to understand how to both handle data and discover with it.